guiweber/config/webserv/readme.md

   - Go to Admin -> Additional Settings and...
     - Setup email config: Mode=SMTP, Encryption=SSL/TLS, Server=smtp.gmail.com, Port=465, as well as your credentials
     - Increase the maximum file size as needed

+## Tweak Selinux
+If SElinux is causing issues, set permissive mode in order to audit and make changes to the problematic polixies in `/etc/selinux/config`